Adaptive estimation of the copula correlation matrix for semiparametric elliptical copulas: Proofs for Section 2

-We wish to apply a Bernstein-type inequality, specifically \cite[Theorem~6.1]{Tropp12a}, to bound the tail probability $\PP \left\{ \|\widehat{T}-T\|_2\ge t \right\}$.
-Note that, this theorem, as many other results on bounding the tail probability of the operator norm of a sum of random matrices, requires that the summands be independent.
-Clearly, $\widehat{T}$, as an U-statistic, does not satisfy this condition.
-On the other hand, many of these results on tail bound rely on the Laplace transform technique to convert the tail probability into an expectation of some convex function of $\widehat{T}-T$.
-A technique pointed out by Hoeffding \cite{Hoeffding63} then allows us to convert the problem of bounding $\|\widehat{T}-T\|_2$ into a problem involving a sum of independent random matrices.
+We wish to apply a Bernstein-type inequality, specifically \cite{Tropp14}, Theorem~6.6.1, to bound the tail probability $\PP \{ \| \widehat{T}-T\|_2\ge t \}$.
+We note that this theorem on bounding the tail probability of the maximum eigenvalue of a sum of random matrices requires that the summands be independent.
+Clearly, the matrix $U$-statistic $\wh T-T$ does not satisfy this condition.
+On the other hand, this theorem relies on the Chernoff transform technique to convert the tail probability into an expectation of a convex function of $\widehat{T}-T$.
+A technique by Hoeffding \cite{Hoeffding63} then allows us to convert the problem of bounding $\|\widehat{T}-T\|_2$ into a problem involving a sum of independent random matrices.

 \begin{proposition} We define

 with